Can I sell my items at the Market?

 How much does it cost to sell at the Market?

 Vendor fees vary depending on whether you are a member of the Lexington Farmers Market Association or not.
 Memberships, which are $60 annually, provide a significant discount.
-Memberships must be purchased by June 30.
+Memberships must be purchased by June 30 and include a listing on our vendor page and the ability to participate in the Pre-Order Drive-Thru program, even if you are not vending inside the Depot that week.

 The November Harvest and December Holiday Markets are $35 each for non-season pass holders.

 Season passes provide an even deeper discount.
-2020 Season Passes range from $125 for an edge space to $190 for a center space.
+2021 Season Passes range from $125 for an edge space to $160 for a corner space.
 This is the equivalent of only $4-6 dollars per Saturday, May through October, plus the two additional markets in November and December.
 Season pass holders may also leave their tables/displays in place for the entire market season, whereas daily renters must break down their booths each Saturday.

 Crafters, you must also pay the one-time $5 Crafters Application Fee the first time you apply to sell at the market.